owaismohsin001/Ameer-Virtual-Processor/README.md

 **72 - ASSERT |** Assert statement that raises assertion error if condition on the top of the stack isn't true and proceeds if it is.

+**73 - NEGATE |** Negates the first value on the top of the stack.

+**74 - IFSAME |** Checks if two value on the top of the stack are the same value and pops them off the stack.

+**75 - IFSAME(0) |** Checks if two value on the top of the stack are the same value and doesn't pops them off the stack.

 Hey, btw, assembly for these instructions will be created as soon as I am satisfied with instruction themselves.